aws-samples/amazon-sagemaker-studio-audit/05_Test_Lake_Formation_Access_Control_Policies.md

 17. On the top menu, under **File**, choose **Shut Down**.
 18. Choose **Shutdown All** to shut down all the Studio apps.
 19. Close the Studio browser tab.
-20. Repeat the previous steps in this section, this time signing in as the user `data-scientist-limited` and opening Studio with this user.
+20. 20.
+Repeat the previous steps in this section, this time signing in with the credentials associated to the second data scientist (`data-scientist-limited`) and opening Studio with this user.
 21. Don’t run the code cell in the section **Create S3 bucket for query output files**.

 For this user, after running the same `SELECT` query in the Studio notebook, the query output only includes a subset of columns for the `amazon_reviews_parquet` table.